 Should I Use an Old Breast Pump?

-The decision to use a secondhand breast pump will vary from one mother to the next.
-Should you choose to use an old breast pump, here are some things to keep in mind.
+The decision to use a secondhand breast pump will vary from mother to mother.
+If you choose to use an old breast pump, here are some things to keep in mind.

 This point is worth mentioning one more time.
-Both your health and your child’s health are at risk if you share an open-system pump from another mother (source).
+Your health and your child’s health are at risk if you share an open-system pump from another mother (2).

-If someone gifts you a used pump, do your research to find out if it has an open or closed system.
+If someone gifts you a used pump, find out if it has an open or closed system.
 The same principle applies when you’re buying one from an online platform.

 Don’t let anyone kid you — no amount of sterilization will completely sanitize an open-system breast pump.
 The emotional stress and physical pain you or your baby could undergo treating a potential disease won’t be worth the purchase.